 Personally invested shares

-In order to participate in LTI 2021/2023, the participants will, with the exceptions stated below, during the period from 21 May, 2021 up to and including 4 June, 2021 (the "Investment Period") have to either (i) purchase Series B shares in Securitas in the market and nominate such shares to LTI 2021/2023, or (ii) nominate Series B shares already vested under previous incentive schemes to LTI 2021/2023 ("Personally Invested Shares").
+In order to participate in LTI 2020/2022, the participants will during the period from 21 May 2020 up to and including 11 June 2020 (the "Investment Period") have to either (i) purchase Series B shares in Securitas in the market and nominate such shares to LTI 2020/2022, or (ii) nominate Series B shares already vested under previous incentive schemes or currently vesting under Incentive Scheme 2019, to LTI 2020/2022 ("Personally Invested Shares").

-If the participant has access to inside information and therefore is prevented from purchasing Personally Invested Shares during the Investment Period, the Board of Directors shall be entitled to extend or postpone the Investment Period in individual cases, but no later than to the next AGM.
-The Board of Directors shall further, in individual cases, be entitled to accept shares acquired prior to the Investment Period, but not earlier than 1 January, 2021, and/or shares acquired through e.g. a pension insurance as Personally Invested Shares, where the participant, in the Board of Directors' opinion, has valid reasons for nominating such shares to LTI 2021/2023.
+If the participant has access to inside information and therefore is prevented from purchasing Personally Invested Shares during the Investment Period, the Board of Directors shall be entitled to extend or postpone the Investment Period in individual cases, but no later than to the next Annual General Meeting.

-For each Personally Invested Share by another member of Group management (currently thirteen individuals) under LTI 2021/2023, the relevant individual will be awarded four performance awards.
+For each Personally Invested Share by another member of Group management (currently fifteen individuals) under LTI 2020/2022, the relevant individual will be awarded four performance awards.

 In addition to the above conditions, the following shall apply for the performance awards.